 Santos carried this “quiet and grateful” approach with her long into her career until she realized one day that it wasn’t paying off.
 “I was constantly overworking and seeing that my male peers were being overcompensated for the same work that I was delivering — and many times I was delivering more work,” she says.
 “That's when I was like, Wait, me not speaking up is actually a detriment to my career growth.”

 Like Santos, many Hispanic/Latinx women have fallen into the trap of being overworked and underpaid due to culture biases and stereotypes that hinder them in their career.
-Currently, Hispanic/Latinx women earn just $0.49 for every dollar earned by white men.
-For white women the gap is $0.73 to every dollar.
-And when looking at the S&P 100, Latinx women hold just 1.6% of senior executive roles, with only two Hispanic/Latinx women ever holding the title of Fortune 500 CEO.
-In honor of Hispanic Heritage Month, Chief spoke to Santos, along with other Chief Members, about the cultural and social pressures they face at work and the responsibilities that all leaders have to support and elevate diverse talent.
+Currently, Hispanic/Latinx women earn just $0.51 for every dollar earned by White men.
+And according to Lean In and McKinsey & Company's latest "Women in the Workplace" report, they face the worst broken rung since 2015 with just 65 Latinx women being promoted to manager for every 100 men.
+In honor of Hispanic Heritage Month, Chief spoke to Santos, along with Vianni Lubus, Head of Audience & Engagement, VP Hispanic Division at Guerrero Media, about the cultural and social pressures they face at work and the responsibilities all leaders have to support and elevate diverse talent.

 How Cultural Biases Inform Workplace Stereotypes